-When are Recreational Marijuana stores open?
+When are Recreational cannabis stores open?

 Legally stores are allowed to be open between 8 am and 12 am daily.
 Denver closes their stores at 7 pm though.
 You may need to travel to a city bordering Denver if you arrive after 7 pm.

 You will see a number of different flower strains categorized by their strains ranging from strong Indicas to strong Sativas and everything in between.
-Each strain can have different effects so be sure to ask the budtender for assistance in choosing the best marijuana for you.
+Each strain can have different effects so be sure to ask the budtender for assistance in choosing the best cannabis for you.
 Strong Sativas strains are known for their general uplifting, energizing, and head high effects while Indicas are known for their full body highs and sedative effects.

-- Concentrates: essential oils of the cannabis plant.
+- Concentrates essential oils of the cannabis plant.
 Warning: these can be very potent!

-- Edibles: Cannabis infused foods, candies, or drinks.
+- Edibles: Cannabis-infused foods, candies, or drinks.
 Warning: These can be very potent!
 Be sure to check the serving size before enjoying and remember the effects can take up to an hour to hit you.

-- Transdermal Products: creams, lotions, massage oils and such infused with cannabis.
+- Transdermal Products: creams, lotions, massage oils, and such infused with cannabis.
 These products are not psychoactive and will not get you high.